Shadow & Light

 Shadow and light are our most important tools when it comes to drawing portraits, so that’s what we’ll focus on in this 2.5 hours charcoal portrait class!

-Originally recorded for Let’s Face It 2021 with Kara Bullock, I am excited to share this class with you now.
+Originally recorded for Let’s Face It 2021, I am excited to share this class with you now.

 You can download all videos and course materials, to keep forever.
 And since this is a self-study class, you get instant access so you can start whenever you like.